Egg Medical

 Series A in 2008

-Winbox Technologies specializes in connected-TV solutions tailored for original equipment manufacturers and service providers.
-The company offers a range of hardware and software products designed to streamline the development of IPTV receivers, video-on-demand systems, hard disk video recorders, connected TVs, and set-top boxes.
-By utilizing Winbox Technologies' offerings, customers can reduce both development time and investment costs.
-The company provides complete "TurnKey" solutions that encompass hardware, software, and production services, as well as the option to license specific technology modules for in-house development.
-This enables clients to enhance their operational efficiency and accelerate time-to-market for their connected-TV products.
+Winbox Technologies specializes in connected TV solutions tailored for original equipment manufacturers and service providers.
+The company offers a range of hardware and software products that streamline the development of IPTV receivers, video-on-demand systems, hard disk video recorders, connected TVs, and set-top boxes.
+By providing comprehensive "TurnKey" solutions, which include all necessary components such as hardware, software, and production services, Winbox Technologies allows customers to minimize development time and investment.
+Additionally, clients have the option to license specific technology modules for in-house development, further enhancing flexibility and efficiency in their product offerings.

 Concert Pharmaceuticals